£12,000 of illegal tobacco and vapes seized in operation

-Havering Council’s trading standards team have once again helped to take dangerous counterfeit tobacco, cigarettes and vapes off the borough’s streets.
+Havering Council’s trading standards team have once again taken dangerous counterfeit cigarettes and vapes off the borough’s streets.

-They gathered evidence over weeks of investigation as part of Operation CeCe.
+Evidence was gathered in an investigation over several weeks as part of Operation CeCe.

-The team along with officers from Havering police raided a Romford business in a joint operation.
+The team along with officers from Havering police, raided two Romford businesses earlier this week.

 All of these items were either non-compliant with UK regulations or illegal to sell within the UK.

-The estimated street value of these items is thought to be around £18,000.
+The estimated retail value of these items is thought to be around £12,000.

-Council officers were accompanied by the police officers, plus Council-funded sniffer dogs who are specially trained to detect the tobacco.
+Council officers were joined by police officers, plus Council-funded sniffer dogs who are specially trained to detect tobacco.

-Upon arriving at the premises, officers found the products concealed in magnetically sealed boxes and quickly removed them.
+Upon arriving at one of the premises, officers found cigarettes and vapes concealed in a magnetically sealed box and removed them.

 Our trading standards team continues to investigate and further enquiries are ongoing in relation to the counterfeit products that were seized.

-The business cannot be named due to those ongoing investigations.
+The business cannot be named at this time due to the ongoing investigations.

-This is the second time in three months, where the team has helped to take dangerous products like this off the streets.
+This is the third time in eight months, where the team has helped to take dangerous products like this off the streets.

 Councillor Ray Morgon, Leader of Havering Council, said:

-“It’s our aim to help keep our residents as safe as possible.
+“Together with the police, we aim to keep our residents as safe as possible.

-"That is why we will continue to take the strongest action when necessary against those trying to sell these harmful products.”
+"That’s why we will always take the strongest possible action against those trying to sell these harmful products.”